What Do Colleges Look For in High School Students: The Top Things

 Extracurricular Activities and Interests

 Colleges seek students who cultivate meaningful experiences beyond the high school curriculum and grade point average to highlight their passions, leadership skills, and interests.
+While some students may not be able to participate in as many clubs or sports due to work or family responsibilities, colleges value commitment and responsibility in all forms.
 Engaging in clubs, sports, or artistic pursuits not only makes a student’s application stand out but also reflects their ability to manage time and pursue goals outside of the classroom.

 Extracurricular Commitment

 Admissions teams pay close attention to a student’s level of involvement in extracurricular activities, valuing long-term dedication over surface-level participation.
+Admissions committees look for evidence of dedication and leadership in extracurricular activities, as these qualities demonstrate a student’s motivation and potential to contribute to the campus community.
 Being deeply committed to one or two pursuits, such as athletics, music, or academic clubs, highlights a student’s ability to balance responsibilities and excel in areas they are passionate about.
 This consistency signals to colleges that the student will bring the same focus and determination to campus life.

 Essentially, for many schools, it’s not just about the quantity of activities but the quality of the involvement.
 Plus, leadership roles, awards, or personal achievements within an activity add depth to a student’s story.
 Admissions officers understand that not all high schools provide equal access to extracurricular opportunities, so they look for evidence of initiative and passion within the context of what’s available.